 Leptospirosis, also known as “lepto”, is a highly contagious bacterial infection that affects most species of mammals, including dogs[2].

-Leptospirosis is zoonotic (which means it can be passed along to humans), so protecting your dog helps protect you.
-Human symptoms range from flu-like symptoms to kidney failure and even death[3].You can learn more about the human symptoms of leptospirosis here.
+Leptospirosis is zoonotic (which means it can be passed along to humans).
+Human symptoms range from flu-like symptoms to kidney failure and even death[3].You can learn more about the human symptoms of leptospirosis on the CDC website.

 Leptospirosis bacteria (leptospira) penetrates a dog’s body through mucous membranes or open skin and rapidly multiplies in the bloodstream for the following 4–12 days[4].
 The bacteria is spread through infected animals’ urine (especially rodent urine) and can survive in soil or water for weeks or months.
 Dogs can come into contact with the bacteria by walking through, drinking, or even spending time near contaminated water like puddles, mud, standing water, and lakes.